lnbits/myextension/README.md

 ## A Starter Template for Your Own Extension

 Ready to start hacking?
 Once you've forked this extension, you can incorporate functions from other extensions as needed.

-This README typically serves as a guide for using the extension.

 ### How to Use This Template
 > This guide assumes you're using this extension as a base for a new one.